-Although it is gaining recognition, the importance of investing in people and culture when it comes to cyber security has been a little overlooked historically.
-However, the time is now to correct that.
+Although it’s gaining recognition, the importance of investing in people and culture when it comes to cyber security has been a little overlooked historically.

-In order to have an effective cyber security programme with awareness and vigilance among your employees, you can achieve this by creating a positive culture of cyber security in your organization.
+In order to have an effective cyber security programme with awareness and vigilance among your employees, you need to create a positive culture of cyber security in your organisation.

 What is cyber security culture?

-Cyber security culture is when good cyber security practices are so embedded in your organization, your employees will do the right things intuitively.
-It refers to the values, beliefs and practices within any organisation when it comes to security.
-For example, all employees believe that enabling 2FA is important and it is implemented across the organisation.
+Cyber security culture is when good cyber security practices are so embedded in your organisation, your employees do the right things intuitively.

 Your employees should live these values.
 You can encourage them to regularly think about their role in cyber security and how they act according to those beliefs, which ultimately will contribute to the security of the business.

 Cyber security is much more than technology.
 A high percentage of all cyber attacks involve an attacker targeting a human at some point in the chain.

 A strong cyber security culture means people will become an important part of your defence and can prevent attacks in ways it is almost impossible to replicate through technology alone.

 Security culture is there to support and empower people to do this.